vfarcic/devops24/manuscript/04-helm.md

 Everything we need to accomplish our new requirements is available through the values.
 Some of them are already filled with defaults, while others are commented.
 When we look at all those values, it becomes clear that it would be unpractical to try to re-define them all through `--set` arguments.
 We'll use `--values` instead.
 It will allow us to specify the values in a file.

-I already prepared a YAML file with the values that will fullfil our requirements, so let's take a quick look at them.
+I already prepared a YAML file with the values that will fulfill our requirements, so let's take a quick look at them.

 ```bash
 cat helm/jenkins-values.yml